Fire Riser System Guide: Understand How It Works

 A. FDCs shall be installed in a location as shown on approved civil plans.

-B. FDC signage shall comply with city EDDS standard plan 2-050-001.
+B. FDC signage shall comply with the city EDDS standard plan 2-050-001.

 C. FDCs shall be located at least 40 feet from buildings and within 3-10 feet of a hydrant.
-Exception: When approved by the AHJ, wall mounted FDCs may be used on existing buildings with retrofit sprinkler systems.
-If a wall mounted FDC is allowed, it should be installed on the side of the building adjacent to the approved fire access and be located within 50 feet of a hydrant.
+Exception: When approved by the AHJ, wall-mounted FDCs may be used on existing buildings with retrofit sprinkler systems.
+If a wall-mounted FDC is allowed, it should be installed on the side of the building adjacent to the approved fire access and be located within 50 feet of a hydrant.

 Related posts